DFE-Digital/login.dfe.public-api/README.md

 }
 ```

+The structure of an announcement is as follows:

 | Attribute   | Required   | Description                                             |
 | ----------- | ---------- | ------------------------------------------------------- |
 | messageId   | Y          | Identifier for message in origin system.
 Must be unique |